Psychological Operations in Afghanistan

 Muslims live and practice in peace in America.

 The back depicts a map of the United States filled with various mosques and a green crescent.
 There is no text.
+900,000 copies of the AFD-11a leaflet were disseminated by M129 leaflet bombs in the first year of the war.

 An October 17 report stated that leaflets had been dropped showing pictures of food parcels and explaining how the contents should be consumed.
 For instance, there is a drawing showing how a tube of peanut butter should be squeezed.